Holistic Travel

 Instagram and influencer culture have made it normal to travel on autopilot—just follow, just copy, just show up where everyone else is going.
 But the more we do that, the more we lose the essence of what travel could be.

 Yes, the most popular destinations are often stunning.
 There is a reason people return again and again.
 But when 90% of global tourism is concentrated in just the same 100 destination—and 94 out of the 100 top destinations have not changed in years—we have to ask: is this really exploration or is this replication?
 Is there a better way ?
-Are there other places away from mass tourism?
+Where are the other places away from mass tourism?

 Forging a new path doesn’t always mean going remote or only using squatty toilets.
 But it does mean leaving room for surprise and staying long enough to be invited deeper in, and asking better questions—not just “What is there to see?” but “Who is there to meet?”